-Warren Dell Pre-school is a small school run setting with 24 places for children aged between 2 and 3 years.
-We open every day between 8.55am and 11.55am.
+Warren Dell Pre-school is a school run setting with 24 places for children aged between 2 and 3 years.
+We open every day between 8.40 am and 12pm.

-It is run by Miss Nugent with Mrs Hooker, Mrs Smith, Mrs Harris, Mrs Burhani and Mrs Toms.
+It is run by Ms Nugent with Mrs Smith, Mrs Harris, Miss Terry, Miss Lardner and Mrs Roscam.

 We provide a fun, happy and safe environment for your child to begin their learning journey.
 Children are able to explore and investigate through a range of experiences covering all areas of the Early Years Foundation Stage.
 The Pre-school room allows the children to become independent learners through child initiated play.
 At Warren Dell we encourage and support children to go to the toilet and put their coats on by themselves as well as choosing from a range of fruit and vegetables at snacktime.